pixiv/scalafix-pixiv-rule/README-en.md

 ```

 ## fix.pixiv.SingleConditionMatch

 Split a pattern match that has only one `case`.

-It also rewrites a pattern that uses only `Some.unapply` for pattern matching into a statement that calls `foreach`.
+It also replaces patterns where only `Some.unapply` is used with `foreach` calls.

-<b>⚠︎This rule can destroy indentation.
-Be sure to use it with a formatter.</b>
+<b>⚠︎This rule may destroy indentation.
+Always use with a formatter!</b>

 ```scala
 /* rule = SingleConditionMatch */